In many of our Georgia custody, legitimation, and paternity cases our law firm is often asked a version of the following.

-In many cultures, a child’s surname
+In many cultures, a child’s surname or last name

 has a significant symbolic value attached to it.
 A surname serves to mark our heritage, our religion, and, perhaps most importantly, our family origins.
 On this note, when a child is born in Georgia, if the child’s paternity is known, the father’s surname is given to the child.